 Silicone and saline are the basic types of implants.
 Each of these fillings is contained within a silicone shell.
 In the past, some women opted for saline filling out of health concerns.
 However, today’s silicone implants are a much different product than the one marketed years ago.

 Patients often report that silicone feels more natural.
 One type of silicone implant, the popular “gummy bear” variety, has an especially lithe and supple feel.
-Silicone gel implants do require a larger incision to place the implant, and there are additional costs associated with the monitoring of silicone gel-filled breast implants.
+Silicone gel implants do require a larger incision to place the implant.
+In general, the costs for various types of implants can vary depending on several factors.

 With saline implants, Dr. Boswell may achieve a similar consistency and feel by inserting them behind the chest muscle and stretching the implant shell by filling after insertion.
 This has the added advantage of allowing a surgeon to place the implant through a much smaller incision.